nayarsystems/obelisk-doc/03-modules.md

 ### Description

-This module implements SLIC hardware logic.
+This module handles a SLIC dahdi device.
+Sends the appropiate tones for each state, receives and publishes the DTMFs from the SLIC.

 ### Configuration example